davidlu51412/Linear-Algebra-Application-With-Images-/README.md

 # Linear-Algebra-Application-With-Images-

-* I will use linear algebra on my face *
+My name is David Lu and I will use linear algebra on my face
-David Lu